PIReTship/bookdata-tools/docs/index.md

 appropriate original source paper.**  For each data set below, we have provided a link to the page that describes the data and its appropriate citation.

+See the [Setup page](using/setup.md) to get started and for system requirements.

 ## License

 These tools are under the MIT license: